sammcj/smcleod/_posts/2017-10-13-Drop-Broadcom.md

 Shortly after upgrading approximately half the pool, things got far worse - hosts started completely dropping out of the pool, losing the state of VMs that it thought were powered on but in fact were offline and so forth.

-While inspecting the hosts, we found that the master and one of the other hosts was indeed experiencing major packet loss on the network cards that connected to the internal management network, of course we immediately suspected faulty NICs (it wouldn't be the first time a Broadcom had dropped dead on us)
+While inspecting the hosts, we found that the master and one of the other hosts were indeed experiencing major packet loss on the network cards that connected to the internal management network, of course, we immediately suspected faulty NICs (it wouldn't be the first time a Broadcom had dropped dead on us)

-Broadcom has had it's fair share of bad press stemming from many botched firmware updates and issues with their proprietary drivers over the years and now I'm recommending people to stay clear form using network cards based on their chipsets.
+Broadcom has had its fair share of bad press stemming from many botched firmware updates and issues with their proprietary drivers over the years and now I'm recommending people to stay clear from using network cards based on their chipsets.

 ## Downgrading The Firmware